victorkaplunov/QAA_training/lesson001/README.md

 # Lesson 001

 Examples of simple API autotests with Python and pytest.
+Builds for this test are available at https://travis-ci.com/victorkaplunov/QAA_training

 How to install dependencies:
 ```